 - Worldwide, about 20 percent of children and up to 3 percent of the adult population have some form of eczema.

 - Those who live in developed countries or colder climates seem to be more prone to developing eczema.

 - Hand dermatitis accounts for 20–35% of all U.S. eczema cases, affecting up to 10% of the U.S. population.

 - In a 2007 U.S. survey, just over one‐third (37.1%) of those with eczema symptoms reported a physician diagnosis.

 Although atopic dermatitis can occur at any age, most often it affects infants and young children.
-Occasionally, it may persist into adulthood or may rarely appear at that time.
-Some patients tend to have a protracted course with ups and downs.
-In most cases, there are periods of time when the disease is worse, called exacerbations or flares, which are followed by periods when the skin improves or clears up entirely, called remissions.
+Occasionally, it may persist into adulthood.
+Some patients suffer from protracted courses with notable ‘ups and downs.’
+In most cases, there are periods when the disease is worse, called flares, followed by periods when the skin improves or clears up entirely, called remissions.